deter-project/docs/site/docs/support/migration.md

 1. Carefully read [Merge documentation](https://mergetb.org/docs/)
 2. Apply for account on the new DeterLab [here](https://launch.mod.deterlab.net/registration).
 Please select a password that is strong but easy for you to remember and type.
 For example, passwords that contain 5+ words significant to you should work.
 3. Wait for approval, which should arrive via email
 4. Log into  `users.deterlab.net` and edit `.ssh/config` file by following instructions [here](https://mergetb.org/docs/experimentation/xdc/#ssh-configuration-for-old-openssh-versions).
-Then set up an XDC (experiment development container), similar to the current `users.deterlab.net` gateway, by following the instructions [here](https://mergetb.org/docs/experimentation/hello-world-gui/#create-an-xdc).
-If everything is set up correctly, you should be able to SSH to your first XDC.
+5. Set up an XDC (experiment development container), which will serve as your gateway into the new DeterLab, by following the instructions [here](https://mergetb.org/docs/experimentation/hello-world-gui/#create-an-xdc).
+If everything is set up correctly, you should be able to SSH into your first XDC by typing on `users.deterlab.net` the following command `ssh <xdcname>-<yourusername>`.
 There is no need to create new experiments at this step, although you are welcome to try it.
-5. Migrate your projects, experiments and data by following instructions below this list
+6. Migrate your projects, experiments and data by following instructions below this list
-6. Put in a [DeterLab ticket](getting-help.md) to let us know you have migrated your items
+7. Put in a [DeterLab ticket](getting-help.md) to let us know you have migrated your items.
+8. From this point on please do not use old DeterLab anymore.

 To migrate a project X using your new username U, type on `users.deterlab.net`: